Ahmed Amla

 In April 2013, it was announced that Amla was retiring from all forms of cricket.
 He planned to focus on his studies towards a business degree and to pursue business interests.

 Playing career

 Amla made his first-class debut in 1997 for Natal B. He was picked in the South Africa Academy that toured Namibia and was also selected for the South African under-19 team.
 He established himself as a regular in the Kwa-Zulu Natal provincial team and when franchise cricket took off, he played for the Dolphins - with his brother for a time, and captained the side from 2006 to 2009, becoming the second Amla to do so after Hashim captained the side in 2004.

 Coaching career

-From at least 2011 to 2013, Amla was involved in coaching roles with the Mozambican national team, initially as a consultant and then as senior coach.
+From at least 2011 to 2013, Amla took on coaching roles with the Mozambique national team, initially as a consultant and then as senior coach.